jj1bdx/emprng/README.md

-Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers to the OTP random module, including the code review, various ideas, implementations, pieces of code for `rand.erl`, and comments.
+Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers to the OTP random module, including the code review, various ideas, implementations, pieces of code for `rand.erl` and `rand_SUITE.erl`, and comments.
+Dan has committed a lot of new code between OTP 19 to 20.

-Thanks to Sebastiano Vigna for providing xorshift116+ algorithm.
+Thanks to Sebastiano Vigna for providing xorshift116+ and xoroshift116+ algorithms.

 Thanks to Mutsuo Saito and Makoto Matsumoto, the SFMT and TinyMT authors, for allowing redistribution of sfmt-erlang and tinymt-erlang under Erlang Public License.

-Thanks to Erlang Solutions for giving me the talk about this repository at Erlang Factory SF Bay Area 2015 and Erlang User Conference 2016.
+Thanks to Erlang Solutions for giving me the talk about this repository at Erlang Factory SF Bay Area 2015, Erlang User Conference 2016, and Erlang and Elixir Factory SF Bay Area 2017.